 If you really talk to the people on the other end, “Yeah.
 I have better stuff to do with my time.
 I’m busy, may or may not have a family, I’ve got personal life, I’ve got work, things are going okay.”
 You’re not excited to talk to a recruiter.

 I think some of it’s a lack of empathy.
-I think people do the job, but they don’t take the time to think about what it’s like to be on the others side.
+I think people do the job, but they don’t take the time to think about what it’s like to be on the other side.

-I try to flip that switch in them, it changes the way they approach people.
-The one thing that hasn’t change for decades, which is lack of follow-up.
+I try to flip that switch in them.
+It changes the way they approach people.
+The one thing that hasn’t change for decades, which is the lack of follow-up.